ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/guides/playground/index.md

 {{'{{ NgDocActions.playground("TagPlayground") }}' | safe }}
 ```

-## Playground example

-NgDoc will recognize `@Input` field types and creates controls for them, which allow you to change
+NgDoc will recognize `@Input` field types and creates controls for them, which allow you to change their
-their
 values and see how the component changes.

 {{ NgDocActions.playground("TagPlayground") }}